-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-days supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply. - If you experience a change in your care setting such as being discharged from a hospital to home or admitted to a long-term care facility, your network provider or network pharmacy can request a temporary supply of your drug(s).
-This temporary supply (up to 30-days or up to 31-days if you reside in a long-term care facility) will allow you time to talk with your provider about the change in care setting.
+This temporary supply (up to 30-days or up to 31-days if you reside in a long-term care facility) will allow you time to talk with your provider about changing your prescription to a formulary drug or request a non-formulary exception to continue coverage of your temporary drug.